×

 Ross Street

 One of my personal favourites (seriously, I can’t visit Kimberley and not eat here, sometimes it’s even more than once in one trip).
-The Sullivan Pub IMG_4134looks unassuming from the outside, you may be tempted to think its menu follows the generic pub menu format, well, it doesn’t.
+The Sullivan Pub looks unassuming from the outside, you may be tempted to think its menu follows the generic pub menu format, well, it doesn’t.
 It’s actually a hidden gem of delicious dishes.
 This menu presents not only indulgent options like Lobster Tacos, Wild Boar Bolognese and Roast Prime Rib – it also has a whole Poutine section.
 For a fun meal, try going full on Canadian trying a few poutines – none of which will disappoint in the least.

 Did I mention the drive thru liquor store?
 Even if you’re just stocking up to hole up at the resort and not come back to town, the drive thru liquor store is the novel place to stock up.